NyawiraFaith/phase-4-NLP-project/README.md

 3. **Model Performance**: The Random Forest model emerged as the top performer, laying a solid foundation for conducting sentiment analysis on Twitter data.

-4. **Continuous Monitoring**: To stay abreast of customer sentiment in real-time, consider implementing ongoing sentiment analysis and monitoring of social media channels.
+4. **Continuous Monitoring**: To stay abreast of customer sentiment in real time, consider implementing ongoing sentiment analysis and monitoring of social media channels.

 Recommendations: